zats/BetaWarpaint/README.md

 # BetaWarpaint

-Helps you to distinguish between Xcode-beta.app and Xcode.app while you're working in it, not in Finder:
+Because icon is not enough to tell the difference between Xcode-beta and Xcode

 ![](ScreenShot.png)